Meet the Liberty Therapists

 Biography:

 Sheena is dually licensed in Missouri and Kansas as a Licensed Specialist Clinical Social Worker (LSCSW), Licensed Clinical Social Worker (LCSW), Licensed Clinical Addiction Counselor (LCAC), and Certified Reciprocal Advanced Alcohol and Drug Counselor (CRAADC).
 She is also EMDR certified, an EMDRIA Approved Consultant, a Somatic Experiencing Practitioner, and certified to provide Substance Abuse Professional (SAP) assessments.
-Sheena is a first responder treatment provider for both Missouri First Responder Provider Network and FRST Midwest.
-In sessions, she integrates modern, evidence-based approaches to help individuals achieve their goals and make meaningful improvements in their lives.
-Sheena's favorite self-care activities include traveling, cooking, attending live shows, cheering for the Kansas City Chiefs, and spending time with her husband and Bengal cats Niko and Remi.
+She is a first responder treatment provider for FRST Midwest.
+Sheena earned her Master of Social Work degree from Park University and her Bachelor of Criminal Justice & Criminology from the University of Missouri Kansas City.
+She is deeply passionate about providing high-quality, specialized care to military members, veterans, first responders, and their families, and brings extensive experience in cultural competence when working with individuals from high-risk, high-stress professions and diverse backgrounds.
+In sessions, she integrates modern, evidence-based approaches with a direct and collaborative style, actively challenging clients to identify patterns, build insight, and make meaningful, lasting changes in their lives.
+Her work is grounded in trauma-informed care, emphasizing safety, empowerment, and respect for each client’s lived experience.
+Sheena's favorite self-care activities include traveling, cooking, baking, attending live shows, cheering for the Kansas City Chiefs, and spending time with her husband and Bengal cats, Niko and Remi.

 Jill Robinson